openhab/openhab-docs/developers/contributing/governance.md

 Discussions and decisions are done in a [dedicated category](https://community.openhab.org/c/development/architecture) in the forum.
 Decisions are taken unanimously.
-This is the case if no member of the AC vetos against a proposed resolution within a week.
+This is the case if no member of the AC vetos against a proposed resolution within a week of the call for votes on the topic.

 The AC is the entity entitled to do changes to the governance rules.